avwsolutions/elastic-kibana-training-material/labs/03-KibanaSearch/README.md

 - Working with Kibana Query Language
 - Understanding aggregations

-## Exercise 1 - Exploring Drivers Licenses
+## Exercise 1 - Exploring Driver Licenses

 This first exercise you are required to import the dataset, which we provide with this material.